fxos-eng/v3-architecture/README.md

 ## Multi-threaded architecture

 Reduced regressions and narrower development scope are not the only advantages.
 Moving to multiple documents and workers enables us to spread app logic across multiple threads.
-This enables a single app to better leverage the power of the device it running on.
+This enables a single app to better leverage the power of the device it's running on.

 ## Macro memory management